NicSterian/a1-service-expert/CONTEXT.md

   - Optionally ensure VITE_USE_NEW_BOOKING_UI=true is present if you rely on that flag.
 - apps/booking-web/.env.example already includes VITE_TURNSTILE_SITE_KEY.
 - Notes:
-  - DonÔøΩt commit real secrets.
+  - Donít commit real secrets.
 Keep them in local .env files or the host secret manager.
   - In Admin ?
 Settings, you can force CAPTCHA in dev.
 With TURNSTILE_SECRET set, the API enforces Turnstile; the web shows the widget when VITE_TURNSTILE_SITE_KEY is present, otherwise a dev checkbox fallback is used.

 ### 2025-10-28 - Turnstile env applied (Codex)